 Patient's Query

 I have just a little tingling now.
 And there is no redness, or pain, or fever.

 Wash the area with lukewarm water twice daily and avoid strong soaps.
-Apply mild water-based moisturizer after every wash.
+Apply a mild water-based moisturizer after every wash.
 After a couple of days, the tingling should resolve.
-The area around the penis and glans are highly sensitive.
-During the dry humping, there may have been some friction between the exposed and supple skin with the rough clothes that you may have been wearing.
+The area around the penis and glans is highly sensitive.
+During dry humping, there may have been some friction between the exposed, supple skin and the rough clothes you were wearing.
 That could be the reason for the prolonged tingling.
 You will be fine.
 Be assured.
 Have a healthy diet.
-Use some lube next time, even if it is a dry hump.
+Use some lubricants next time, even if it is a dry hump.

+Patient's Query